MTrop/DoomStruct/CONTRIBUTING.md

 1. Keep your criticism constructive.
 Discussion over algorithms, implementations, and documentation/comment wording is constructive.
 Personal attacks are **not constructive.**

-2. You may not harass other contributors, nor other contributors of other projects.
+2. You may not harass other contributors in any way, nor other contributors of other projects, nor do anything that would promote a culture of hostility to prevent others from contributing.
 Contributing to this project makes you a tangential representative of it.
 Act accordingly.

-3. Retaliation for an unaccepted Pull Request **will not be tolerated.**

 ### Coding Standards